Seward, Alaska

 Dog mushing-camp dog mushing dogs, Godwin, Seward, Alaska

-She takes another short tour of the camp, gathers a team of anxious dogs and, given the basic instructions for driving the sleds, a colleague makes the canine team slide on a closed trail that is already well dug in the snow, encouraged by two leaders Siberian Huskies conflicting.
+He brings together a team of eager dogs and, after transmitting the passengers the basic instructions for driving the sleds, a colleague makes the canine team slide over a closed trail already well excavated in the snow, encouraged by two leaders Siberian Huskies conflicting.

 Dog mushing in Godwin, Seward, Alaska